skhin/GBridge/README.md

 3. I wanted to create a drop down page where if the player wins or they lose their lives, it would hide the game and ask the player to restart.

-4. Audio - this took me a whole night and morning to figure out but I only realised my mistake when I did not include the source of the audio.
-It is the simplest of things that can trip you up

 Moving forward:

 1. Compressing the game so it fits into both mobile and desktop versions - it takes up 1.5page on the desktop when ideally I would like it to be just one page only.

 2. Making the code DRY-er so that I can call the game function each time quickly.

 3. Improving on the visuals of it as well as possibly adding in animation when I learn how to do it more.

 4. I would like to animate more of the selections and buttons with some transorms later on, once my CSS knowledge grows.

 End Note:
-For the first project for this course, it was a challenge for me as I had not done a game ever nor was my javascript really top-notch.
 This was an experience and something that would help me improve my coding skills in the future.